tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do/Birthing a Graphic Archive of Memory.md

 	- themes of water, ocean, boats — shifting and filling
 - ties it back to the impact being a refugee has been

-What is the main thesis of Stella Oh's essay?
-Please rephrase the
+1. What is the main thesis of Stella Oh's essay?
+Please rephrase the thesis in your own words.
+Do you agree or disagree with her main argument?
+2. How does Thi Bui bridge the political and the personal in her memoir